Winterization in Houston: Why It’s More Important Than You Think

 Don’t Let a Rare Freeze Turn Into a Costly Disaster

-If you’ve lived in Houston for a while, you know that freezing temperatures aren’t exactly the norm.
+If you’ve lived in the Conroe or Montgomery County area for a while, you know that freezing temperatures aren’t exactly the norm.
 We get long, hot summers and mild winters, so most homeowners don’t think twice about preparing their plumbing for the cold.
-But that’s exactly why unexpected freezes in our area are so dangerous—most homes simply aren’t built to withstand extreme cold.
+But that’s exactly why unexpected freezes are so dangerous—most homes in our part of Texas simply aren’t built to withstand extreme cold.

 When a hard freeze does hit, unprotected pipes can freeze and burst, leading to massive water damage, expensive repairs, and a whole lot of stress.
-At We The Plumbers, we’ve seen firsthand how Houston homeowners suffer thousands of dollars in damages after just one cold snap.
+At We The Plumbers, we’ve seen firsthand how area homeowners suffer thousands of dollars in damage after just one cold snap.
 The good news?
 A little winterization can go a long way in preventing that.

-Unlike colder parts of the country, where pipes are routinely insulated and homes are built with winter in mind, many homes in Houston have plumbing that is more exposed to the elements.
+Unlike colder parts of the country, where pipes are routinely insulated and homes are built with winter in mind, many homes in our area have plumbing that is more exposed to the elements.
 Pipes often run through attics, garages, and exterior walls—places that get cold fast when temperatures drop.

 And because freezing temperatures don’t happen often, many homeowners assume their plumbing will be fine.
 Unfortunately, that assumption can be costly when an unexpected freeze arrives.